 I was born in Canada, and emigrated to NZ with my family in 1962.
 After that I was mostly an Auckland girl, attending school and university there.
 Before becoming a Clinical Psychologist, I had a variety of jobs, including several years as a Probation Officer.
 I have travelled and lived overseas, mostly in big cities.
 Friends and family were alarmed when (on my return from four years of living in London in 2006) I proposed living in a small town in rural Northland.
 However, I absolutely loved it.
-I set up my private practice in Northland and after several happy years, I have relocated my practice to Thames.
+I set up my private practice in Northland and after several happy years, I relocated my practice to Thames in 2019.

-I have had the privilege to have quality contact with Te Ao Maori over the years and today speak enough Maori to make myself understood on a marae.
+I have had the privilege to have meaningful contact with Te Ao Maori over the years and today speak enough Maori to make myself understood on a marae.
 I strive to be culturally responsive, and humble about what I don’t know.
 I ask questions of my clients to foster cross cultural understanding and heed advice given.

 I have a Bachelor’s Degree in Psychology, a Master’s Degree in Psychology and a Post Graduate Diploma in Clinical Psychology.
 I trained at Auckland University and becoming a Clinical Psychologist took a total of seven years’ study.
 I graduated in 1995 and set up my private practice in 2008.